bluesky/bluesky/doc/source/state-machine.rst

 defined in the device's (optional) ``pause()`` method.

-If execution is later resumed, the RunEngine will "rewind" through the plan to the most recent :ref:`checkpoint`, the last safe place to restart.
+If execution is later resumed, the RunEngine will "rewind" through the plan to the most recent :ref:`checkpoint <checkpoints>`, the last safe place to restart.

 Pause Soon: Ctrl+C once
 -----------------------

-Pause at the next :ref:`checkpoint`: typically, the next step in a step scan.
+Pause at the next :ref:`checkpoint <checkpoints>`: typically, the next step in a step scan.
 We call this "deferred pause."
 It avoids having to repeat any work when the plan is resumed.

 Notice that this time when Ctrl+C (^C) is hit, the current step (4) is allowed to complete before execution is paused.